A BORN-AGAIN BELIEVER

 Most Christians don’t know this.
 They think that God can only see them when they go into a church building or when they pray.
 They are unaware that God knows every intimate detail about them, that this knowledge is current in real time, and that God’s constant surveillance will continue for the rest of their days on Earth.

-I think if more believers actually believed that God was watching them and watching over them all the time, their behavior would radically change.
-If their mindset were “God can see me, God can hear me, God knows my thoughts”, they would adjust what they do, say, and think to what they know pleases God.
+I think if more believers understood that God was watching them all the time, their behavior would radically change.
+If their mindset were “God can see me, God can hear me, God knows my thoughts”, they would adjust what they do, say, and think.
+Since we’re made in God’s image, our first impulse (our default) is to do good.
+We were made to do good.
+The only thing getting in our way of perpetually doing good is our free will and the temptations it opens us to.
+Being conscious of God’s constant presence is an excellent way to overcome those temptations.

 As you read these words, God is reading them with you.
-He sees you reading them and knows your mindset exactly.
+He sees you reading them and knows your mindset.
 He even knows your state of health to the tiniest detail.
 There is nothing about you – down to the sub-molecular level – that God doesn’t know.
 You cannot in any way fool God.

 You can, however, fool the devils.
 They are also watching you, though their vision of you is not as clear as God’s.
 They can see you and hear you, but they cannot read your thoughts.
-They can speak into your thoughts, if you’re not born-again, but they cannot hear your thoughts.
+They can speak into your thoughts if you’re not born-again, but they cannot hear your thoughts.
 Being born-again provides you protection from “demon voices” through the protective power of God’s Holy Spirit that forms a spiritual firewall around you.

-Because the devils don’t actually know your thoughts, you can fool them with your spoken and written words, as well as with your actions.
+Because the devils don’t actually know your thoughts, you can fool them with your spoken and written words as well as with your actions.
 God is the only one who has access to your thoughts, so he knows what your real intentions are.
 But not the devils.
 You can fool them.
 Jesus says to be as wise as serpents.
 Just as the demonic serpents fool mankind, you can and must also fool them.
 They don’t need to know your thoughts and your plans.
 Only God needs to know those.

 In teaching about the Kingdom, Jesus gave very few of his inner thoughts away to his disciples.
 Scripture says he did this because he knew what was in their hearts (that is, their thoughts) and also because they could not at the time bear it (that is, understand it or handle the knowledge wisely).
 Jesus knew the thoughts of others because God told him.
 God tells us the thoughts of others, too, when we need to know.
 That is one aspect of private revelation.